mcdaley/mcdaley-blog/README.md

 - [] Figure out why the navbar logo and links move down when I click on About and Contact

 ## Future Tasks
+- [] Add global text in gatsby-config.js as in tutorial to remove all hard-coded text that is specific to me (e.g., tagline, name, linked-in link,...)
 - [] Investigate removing the PrismJS plugins for styling the <pre> and <code> blocks
 - [] Look at using a vertical divider or background w/ linear gradient to implement vertical line that separates the blogger-info and list of blogger posts